zuazo/mysql_tuning-cookbook/README.md

 ## Generating and Using Encrypted MySQL Passwords

-To save the MySQL passwords encrypted, we need to use the `mysql_service` and `mysql_tuning` resources.
+We need to use the `mysql_service` and `mysql_tuning` resources if we want to save the MySQL passwords encrypted.

 In this example we are using the [openssl](https://supermarket.getchef.com/cookbooks/openssl) and the [encrypted_attributes](https://supermarket.getchef.com/cookbooks/encrypted_attributes) cookbooks to generate and encrypt the MySQL credentials: